AyandaMak/AyandaMak/README.md

 - 👋 Hi, I’m Ayanda Makhathini currently a Junior Software Developer
 - 👀 I develop in C#, HTML, JS, and CSS.
 I'm also interested in Rasberry Pi and Mobile applications development, Data sciences and AI.
-- 🌱 I’m currently learning WSO2 API Manager and applications integration.
+- 🌱 WSO2 API Manager certified.
 - 💞️ I’m looking to collaborate on any projects surrounding my expertise.
 - 📫 How to reach me:  ayanda.mak69@gmail.com